We may receive compensation when you click on links to products from our partners.

 Read The Employee Handbook

 Yes, you should read the employee handbook.
 Also, be sure to read any new policies that are posted or provided to you.
-When you acknowledge receipt of the manual or sign to confirm that you’ve read a new policy, your employer is expecting that you did thoroughly review it and will hold you to the expectations outlined in it.
+When you acknowledge receipt of the manual or sign to confirm that you’ve read a new policy, your employer expects that you thoroughly review it and will hold you to the expectations outlined in it.
 It may not be the most riveting reading material, but knowing your company’s policies is the easiest way to avoid workplace misconduct!

 You must be mindful of the communication channels, how you communicate, and when you communicate with employees, superiors, and coworkers.